Pullmantur Monarch accidents and incidents

 |15 December 1998||Ship Grounding|

-(Monarch of the Seas) On December 15, 1998, the ship evacuated a sick passenger.
-Soon after that, while departing Philipsburg (St Maarten Island, Dutch Antilles), the vessel grazed a reef.
-The reef striking opened a gash (sized 131,2 x 6,6 ft / 40 x 2 m) along the starboard hull.
+(Monarch of the Seas) On December 15, 1998, soon after a sick passenger was medevaced and while departing Philipsburg (St Maarten Island, Dutch Antilles), the vessel touched the seabed (grazed a coral reef).
+The grounding opened a gash (sized 131,2 x 6,6 ft / 40 x 2 m) along the starboard hull.
 The ship started taking water, beginning to sink by its head.
 Three of its watertight compartments were flooded completely, and several others – partly.
 In order to prevent sinking, the ship was grounded intentionally on a sandbar.
 All passengers and most of the crew were evacuated by local tender operators.
 No injuries or deaths were reported.

 The ship’s grounding caused breaking of 2 diesel fuel tanks, resulting in a small fuel spill of about 380 L (100 US gallons).